Lambda Expressions

 Parentheses around the parameter list are optional for single-parameter lambdas.
 They are required for multiple parameters.

-The body of a lambda is a single expression - not a block of statements.
+The body of a lambda is a single expression.
 The value of the expression is implicitly returned.

 # Valid - single expression